evolvingstuff/vdw2/content/posts/high-dose.md

 │   ├── TextNode
 │   │   full_match: `\nIs the on-going use of &gt;10,000 IU\nFrequency: 1 per day to 1 per 17 days is best (some studies use monthly)\nHas been used millions of times\nCan be both safe and effective\nFor more than 6 months should include the `
 │   │   inner_content: `\nIs the on-going use of &gt;10,000 IU\nFrequency: 1 per day to 1 per 17 days is best (some studies use monthly)\nHas been used millions of times\nCan be both safe and effective\nFor more than 6 months should include the `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Vitamin D Cofactors in a nutshell|adjustment of co-factors))`
 │   │   inner_content: `Vitamin D Cofactors in a nutshell|adjustment of co-factors`
-│   │   page: `Vitamin D Cofactors in a nutshell|adjustment of co-factors` │   │   children:
+│   │   page: `Vitamin D Cofactors in a nutshell`
+│   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Vitamin D Cofactors in a nutshell|adjustment of co-factors`